-In conclusion, the puddle analogy is as dead as nonliving matter’s ability to originate life.
-The puddle is an effect of design and intelligent life can recognize that.
-Intelligent life can distinguish between intended design and its impression.
-The argument for God’s design of life still stands.
+In conclusion, the puddle analogy is as dead as abiogenesis.
+The puddle can only be a reflection of indirect design and only intelligent life can reflect upon that.
+Intelligent life can distinguish between direct and indirect design.
+Furthermore, the teleological argument still stands.

 The Teleological Argument by Biocomplexity